Frequently Asked Questions

 Who is Indiana Legal Services?

-Indiana Legal Services is a not-for-profit law firm that handles civil legal matters for people who cannot afford attorneys.
+Indiana Legal Services is a not-for-profit law firm that handles civil (non-criminal) legal matters for people who cannot afford attorneys.

-Pro Bono is when an attorney volunteers to handle a client's case without charging the client any money.
-A Pro Bono organization is an organization that connects Pro Bono attorneys with clients who need legal help.
+Pro bono is when an attorney volunteers to handle a client's case without charging the client any money.
+A pro bono organization is an organization that connects pro bono attorneys with clients who need legal help.

-You can find your local legal services program through the Finding Legal Help link on this website.
+You can find your local legal services program through the Indiana Legal Help link on this website.
 You can then contact that program directly to get more information about the program and its eligiblity requirements.